steqeq/0000/docs/reference/rocmcc/rocmcc.md

 ##### -do-lock-reordering={none,normal,aggressive}
 Reorders the control predicates in increasing order of complexity from outer predicate to inner when it is safe.
 The **normal** mode reorders simple expressions, while the **aggressive** mode reorders predicates involving function calls if no side effects are determined.
 This option is set to **normal** by default.

+##### -fuse-tile-inner-loop
+Enables fusion of adjacent tiled loops as a part of loop tiling transformation.
+This option is set to false by default.

+##### -Hz,1,0x1 [Fortran]
+Helps to preserve array index information for array access expressions which get linearized in the compiler frontend.
+The preserved information is used by the compiler optimization phase in performing optimizations such as loop transformations.
+It is recommended that any user who is using optimizations such as loop transformations and other optimizations requiring de-linearized index expressions should use the Hz option.
+This option has no impact on any other aspects of the Flang frontend.

 # Table 9 Draft - ESC Special CHR